-In Task 2 (Individual Task), you will write a recursive function that prints an hourglass shape like the ones you constructed in task 1.
+- In Task 2 (Partner Task), you will write a recursive function that draws a tree similar to the tree from problem set 3 task 2.

-The CS111 Problem Set Guide gives an overview of psets, including a detailed description of individual and partner tasks.
+The CS111 Problem Set Guide gives an overview of psets, including some tips for working remotely with a partner.

 Follow the style guidelines in the CS 111 Code Style Guide